Role of Solar Energy Batteries in the Middle East

-Andy Colthorpe of Energy Storage News recently engaged in a discussion with Dr. Imran Syed, the head of Enerwhere’s Industrial Power department.
-The topic at hand involved dynamics of deployment regarding solar energy usage, solar battery maintainers, and storage solutions for off-grid systems in the Middle East.
+Andy Colthorpe of Energy Storage News recently engaged in discussion with Dr. Imran Syed, the head of Enerwhere’s Industrial Power department.
+The topic at hand involved deployment dynamics regarding solar energy usage, solar battery maintainers, and storage solutions for off-grid systems in the Middle East.

 Enerwhere Transitions Clients from Diesel to Hybrids

 Dr. Syed’s company was in the business of constructing and integrating a transition of systems that utilize renewable energy storage.
 The main goal of Enerwhere is to reach out to its target market, which primarily comprises commercial and industrial clients that use diesel-powered systems and advocate replacing them with hybrid solar energy systems.
 However, the concern lies in introducing and eventually maintaining batteries with Solar in Dubai.

 Given the advancement of renewable energy production, it is only suitable that users can make the most out of the solar energy they can accumulate.
 Then again, all those sunny days may be in vain without the proper storage solutions.
 Syed discusses that without solar energy storage, the consumption of energy in off-grid sites is reduced by 20-30% annually, which may still perpetuate the use of diesel-powered generators.